elbthelzeleke/SeniorDesign2024/Final_Design_Report.md

 ---

 ## 2. User Interface Specification
-Screenshots are included in the Poster on the Git Hub
+Screenshots are included in the Poster on the GitHub
 ---

 ## 3. Test Plan and Results